TheAkiraxD/FindText/README.md

 # FindText
-Using Genetic Code evolution to find a detemined text.
+Coding Challenge - Using Genetic Code evolution to find a detemined text.